-The Justice Center has established by a preponderance of evidence that the Subject engaged in prohibited behavior, as alleged in the substantiated report.
-The behavior which the Subject engaged in constitutes neglect.
-The Category of the affirmed substantiated neglect that such act constitutes is Category 2.
+The Justice Center has established by a preponderance of evidence that the Subject committed a prohibited act, described in the substantiated report.
+The act committed by the Subject constitutes abuse.
+The category of the affirmed substantiated abuse that such act constitutes is Category 2.

-In support of the substantiated findings, the Justice Center presented ten exhibits.
-An investigator with the Justice Center testified on behalf of the Justice Center.
+In support of its substantiated findings, the Justice Center presented Justice Center Exhibits 1-15.
+The investigation underlying the substantiated report was conducted by Justice Center Investigator , who testified at the hearing on behalf of the Justice Center.
 The Subject testified on his own behalf.